-If a player is wearing contact lenses or glasses during a match, these are considered necessary equipment and the player is therefore entitled to reasonable time if the lenses or glasses become out of adjustment (e.g. dirty lenses or broken glasses).
-Players are allowed to change from glasses to contact lenses or vice versa, however they are not allowed reasonable time for this, unless the equipment used is out of adjustment.
+If a player is wearing contact lenses or glasses at the beginning of a match, these are considered necessary equipment and the player is therefore entitled to reasonable time if the lenses or glasses become out of adjustment (e.g. dirty lenses or broken glasses).
+However, players are not allowed reasonable time to choose to change from glasses to contact lenses or vice versa (when the equipment used is not out of adjustment).